 There is no specific treatment for St. Louis encephalitis.
 Treatment will focus on managing your symptoms and complications, such as through supporting breathing and providing fluids.

 There is no vaccine against St. Louis encephalitis.
-Prevention of this disease centers around controlling mosquitoes and avoiding mosquito bites.
+Prevention of this disease centers on controlling mosquitoes and avoiding mosquito bites.
 Steps you can take to avoid mosquitoes include:

 Centers for Disease Control and Prevention